Meeting Customer Needs Through Foodservice Packaging

 C-store operators can appeal to this growing trend through use of packaging that conveys a fresh and healthy image, and by displaying food in a way that connotes freshness.
 Advances in packaging materials and technology make it possible to keep food fresher — and fresh looking — longer, making it more appealing to consumers.
 Clear windows, for example, allow customers to see the quality £ and freshness level of the product, making it more tempting for them to buy.

 Our research shows that more than 50 percent of c-store food items and nearly 75 percent of beverages are consumed in the car.
 With long commutes and hectic schedules, people don't have a lot of time to sit and dine, so easily transported food and drink options from convenience stores fit the needs of consumers with busy lifestyles.

-To continue meeting this need, it is critical for c-stores to provide food and drink options that can be easily transported from store to car -- and perhaps even to home, work or the local sporting event -- in packaging that maintains the integrity of the food and facilitates eating in the car.
-For example, resealable packaging or specialty designed packaging that uses features of your car to prevent spilling are packaging innovations that make it easier to eat on the run.
+To continue meeting this need, it is critical for c-stores to provide food and drink options that can be easily transported from store to car — and perhaps even to home, work or the local sporting event — in packaging that maintains the integrity of the food and facilitates eating in the car.
+For example, reseal-able packaging or specially designed packaging that uses features of your car to prevent spilling are packaging innovations that make it easier to eat on the run.